-Basically, the actual number will depend on the board itself.
+The actual number will depend on the board itself.
 An average motherboard has about 4-8 SATA ports.
 Things such as motherboard size and chipset matter here.
-Currently the number of SATA ports on motherboards ranges from 0 – 13.
-But again high number of SATA ports are only found in expensive and specialized boards
+Currently, the number of SATA ports on motherboards ranges from 0 – 13.
+But again, a high number of SATA ports are only found in expensive and specialized boards

-If you want to install a hard drive or an optical drive, then you basically need a SATA port.
-Motherboards have a limited amount of SATA ports on them, but in reality, most of the time, 2-3 SATA ports are more than enough for an average users.
+If you want to install a hard or optical drive, you need a SATA port.
+Motherboards have a limited amount of SATA ports, but most of the time, 2-3 SATA ports are more than enough for an average user.

-However, certain scenarios may require you to have a lot SATA ports.
-For instance, if you are building a NAS PC or a PC for archiving data, then you could use as many SATA ports as you can.
-In scenarios like these it becomes important to ask how many SATA ports do I have.
+However, specific scenarios may require you to have a lot of SATA ports.
+For instance, if you are building a NAS PC or a PC for archiving data, you could use as many SATA ports as possible.
+In such scenarios, asking how many SATA ports you have becomes essential.

-SATA is basically one of the two interfaces used for storage devices, the other one being NVMe PCIe for SSDs.
+SATA is one of the two interfaces used for storage devices, the other being NVMe PCIe for SSDs.

-There are different version of SATA interface.
-The most current version is the SATA 3 with a total of 6 Gbps or 750 MB/s transfer speed.
+There are different versions of the SATA interface.
+The most current version is the SATA 3 with 6 Gbps or 750 MB/s transfer speed.

-SATA cables mere much smaller and their physical profile on the motherboard didn’t particularly stand out as much as PATA did.
+SATA cables were much smaller, and their physical profile on the motherboard didn’t stand out as much as PATA did.

 - Hard Disk Drives